-Cristian: Hi Brian and welcome.
+Hi Brian, and welcome.
 We are going to talk today about your web design and mobile apps business.
-When did you started and where are you located?
+When did you start, and where are you located?

 Brian: We started in 2007, and we are based in Portland, Oregon.

-Cristian: Do you need a sales team to make cold calls or how does selling web design work these days?
+Do you need a sales team to make cold calls, or how does selling web design work these days?

 Brian: The bulk of our leads are inbound.
-We have put a lot of effort into SEO over the years, and so that has helped us grow rapidly.
+We have put a lot of effort into SEO over the years, which has helped us grow rapidly.
 We have been very proactive with channel partners as well, which has been wonderful.
 However, we do have a small sales team to facilitate the qualifying process.

 Brian: Good old networking.
 I think all of us have struggled with that aspect of lead generation, but if nothing else, it is good just to get out and talk to people.
 I’m a terrible networker, but I really like talking to people, so we just trade stories, ideas and have a few laughs.
-Since many leads will come from out of left field, all you can do is cover a lot of ground, and enjoy the conversations.
+Since many leads will come from out of the left-field, all you can do is cover many grounds and enjoy the conversations.
 Take a lot of people to lunch and coffee, and really get to know them.
 The speed-dating scene of most networking events is enough to drive you crazy.
 Presentation sites are nice, but that is just for basic credibility.
 Nobody is going to visit a site that they never knew existed.

-Brian: There are a lot of interesting sites and apps, but I think a mobile app that I think is just plain cool is My Auto Cloud.
-The concept was spawned by a couple of sharp guys out of the Seattle area who found a way to eliminate a lot of problems for both dealerships and vehicle owners alike.
+Brian: There are many interesting sites and apps, but I think a mobile app that I think is just plain cool is My Auto Cloud.
+The concept was spawned by a couple of sharp guys out of the Seattle area who found a way to eliminate many problems for both dealerships and vehicle owners alike.
 Everything from maintenance to dealership customer engagement is covered.

-Cristian: What about responsive design (mobile friendly sites).
+What about responsive design (mobile-friendly sites).
 How do you explain to a customer that although you can see most of the sites on the new smartphones, having a specific mobile version of the site makes a difference?

-Cristian: Easily going over the mobile development part of the business, why is important for a business to have a mobile app?
+Easily going over the mobile development part of the business, why is it important for a business to have a mobile app?

 Brian: If we are talking native mobile apps, productivity apps are huge.
 They can streamline processes, and usually for less than the cost of an employee’s annual wages.
 This can be anything from estimating, inventory management, reducing sales time dramatically, or virtually anything you can think of.

-Brian: If we are still in a crisis, I’m not seeing it.
-I read the news just like everybody else, but I am only seeing more and more opportunities.
-Sometimes pain is a necessary force for change, so I think many companies are tougher and more resilient when cornered.
+Brian: If we are still in a crisis, I do not see it.
+I read the news just like everybody else, but I only see more and more opportunities.
+Sometimes the pain is a necessary force for change, so I think many companies are tougher and more resilient when cornered.
 I think the economic downturn was a catalyst for retooling, and fortunately, we are the ones who fabricate those new tools.

 Brian: Think about the addictive quality of the app.
 What makes somebody go back to it several times in a day, every single day?
 If you don’t have a good answer, then keep thinking about how to meet peoples’ needs before you build it.
 It is truly that simple.
 The hard part is envisioning an idea that good.

-Brian: We bring worldwide audiences to unknown companies through the development of mobile apps, e-commerce systems and custom development.
+Brian: We bring worldwide audiences to unknown companies by developing mobile apps, e-commerce systems, and custom development.
 Without the right tools, there is no way they would be able to achieve their true potential.
 If it doesn’t exist, we can create it.
 Simply bring us your challenges, and we will find a way to overcome them.
 We don’t sell code; we solve problems.